pajtai/grunt-release-notes/README.md

 # grunt-release-notes
 > A grunt plugin to manage creation of a release notes section in your README.
 See this repo for example usage.

+This is a single - not a multi - task.

 The task will fail if the current package.json.version does not have a corresponding file in the release notes directory.
 The plugin will also generate a markdown unordered list of links to version release notes with display dates which will be saved on `grunt.config.releaseNotes.notes`.
 The notes string can then be used to create the `README.md` from a `README.template`